Born in Rockford, Dustin Koch attended Garrison School, Walker School, Eisenhower Middle School and Guilford High School.

 “If you look closely at our furniture, you’ll see it’s mostly hand crafted of reclaimed timber,” said Koch.
 “I used almost exclusively wood that Jonathan Peacock had in his original brewery for tables, chairs, bar tops and other elements.”

 Koch, who loves Rockford but also loves to travel, says traveling gives him perspective.

 “You learn to be more tolerant of other people.
 You learn to love being home, and maybe you become a little more likely to see all the good things your hometown has to offer,” he said.
-“Reed, Chris and I are really fortunate to be in a position to deliver something like Prairie Street Brewing Co. to the people of Rockford.
+“We’re really fortunate to be in a position to deliver something like Prairie Street Brewing Co. to the people of Rockford.
 We wanted to be a part of making our city even better.
 We absolutely love it here.”